vijay-shankaranand/tp/docs/team/khaleelur-rahman.md

 JobFestGo is a **desktop application** built for job event planners in Singapore to manage contacts and tasks for their events.

 JobFestGo can aid your event planning process in the following ways:
-- Stores information about your events and their associated contacts
+- Stores information about your events, and their associated contacts and tasks
-- Tracks status of your event tasks
 - Keeps track of upcoming task deadlines
 - Associate contacts with roles for future reference